Alentejo, Portugal, is an unknown region waiting for your visit.

 If we look at Portugal’s map, we see that Alentejo is the region between the southern region of Portugal, the Algarve, up to a few kilometers north of Lisbon.

 The Alentejo region is often separated into Alto Alentejo (High Alentejo) and Baixo Alentejo (Low Alentejo).
 As shown on the map, this region occupies 33% of the national territory.

 For reasons I am unaware of, this region is not highly promoted for tourism purposes.
 I really can’t understand why.

-- hot and dry weather;
+- hot and dry weather most of the year;

 - vast plains;

-- many cork oaks;
+- high concentration of cork oaks;

 - peculiar monuments;